adrenak/univoice/README.md

   * 🌐 __Configurable Network__: Want to use UniVoice in a WLAN project using [Telepathy?](https://github.com/vis2k/Telepathy) Just adapt its API for UniVoice with a simple the `IChatroomNetwork` interface.
 Using your own backend for multiplayer?
 Create and expose your audio API and write a UniVoice implementation, again with the same interface.

-# Documentation
+# Docs
-For the API documentation, please visit http://www.vatsalambastha.com/univoice
+Manuals and sample projects are not available yet.
+For the API reference, please visit http://www.vatsalambastha.com/univoice

-Manuals, Wiki, Tutorials, etc. are not available yet.

 # Usage
 ## Creating a chatroom agent
 - To be able to host and join voice chatrooms, you need a `ChatroomAgent` instance.
-To get the ready-to-use inbuilt implementation, use this

 ```
 var agent = new ChatroomAgent(IChatroomNetwork network, IAudioInput audioInput, IAudioOutput audioOutput);
 ```

 ## Hosting and joining chatrooms
-`ChatroomAgent` exposes `Network`, an implementation of `IChatroomNetwork`

 Every peer in the chatroom is assigned an ID by the host.
 And every peer has a peer list, representing the other peers in the chatroom.